Leicester Writes Short Story Prize Ceremony

 Winner of Trip Fiction ‘Sense of Place’ contest

-I’m so pleased that a story of mine won first prize in the 2021 Trip Fiction ‘Sense of Place’ contest.
+A story of mine won first prize in the 2021 Trip Fiction ‘Sense of Place’ contest.
 The judges were novelists Victoria Hislop and Rosanna Ley, publisher Katharina Bielenberg (MacLehose Press), and Tina Hartas (founder of TripFiction).

 The story is a fictionalised account of the journey my grandmother made in October 1940, leaving her home in Bangkok to return to Sweden because of the war.
 You can read it here: